solidusio/solidus/guides/shipping.md

 The customer must choose a shipping method for each shipment before proceeding to the next stage.
 At the confirmation step, the shipping cost will be shown and included in the order's total.

-***
-You can enable collection of extra _shipping instructions_ by setting the option `Spree::Config.shipping_instructions` to `true`.
+**Note:** *You can enable collection of extra _shipping instructions_ by setting the option `Spree::Config.shipping_instructions` to `true`.
 This is set to `false` by default.
-See [Shipping Instructions](#shipping-instructions) below.
+See [Shipping Instructions](#shipping-instructions) below.*
-***

 ### What the Order's Administrator Sees

-`Shipment` objects are created during checkout for an order.
+**Shipment** objects are created during checkout for an order.
 Initially each records just the shipping method and the order it applies to.
 The administrator can update the record with the actual shipping cost and a tracking code, and may also (once only) confirm the dispatch.
 This confirmation causes a shipping date to be set as the time of confirmation.

 ## Advanced Shipping Methods

-Spree comes with a set of calculators that should fit most of the shipping situations that may arise.
-If the calculators that come with Spree are not enough for your needs, you might want to use an extension - if one exists to meet your needs - or create a custom one.
+Solidus comes with a set of calculators that should fit most of the shipping situations that may arise.
+If the calculators that come with Solidus are not enough for your needs, you might want to use an extension - if one exists to meet your needs - or create a custom one.

 ### Extensions

-There are a few Spree extensions which provide additional shipping methods, including special support for fees imposed by common carriers, or support for bulk orders.
+There are a few Solidus extensions which provide additional shipping methods, including special support for fees imposed by common carriers, or support for bulk orders.
 See the [Spree Extension Registry](http://spreecommerce.com/extensions) for the latest information.

 ### Writing Your Own